MaryiaVarabyevaa/list-of-deeds/README.md

 **Deployment Link:** https://client-ebon-ten.vercel.app/

+*Due to the fact that the client, server and database are on different services, requests are not processed as fast as we would like*

 ## Description:

 Within the framework of this project, an application for keeping to-do lists (good deeds) was implemented.
 Immediately the user gets to the registration / login page.
-After confirming his identity, he gets to the main page, where he can add, delete and edit his cases, and he can also mark them as completed.
+After confirming his identity, he gets to the main page, where he can add, delete and edit his cases, and he can also mark them as completed (when clicking on them).

 The user also has access to functions for interacting with other registered users, namely: